arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/display-output-webgl/content.md

 ## Overview

-The Arduino Portenta X8's Processor **NXP® i.MX 8M Mini Processor** Includes 3D rendering, this will allow us to display 3D content on a screen or video output.
+The Arduino Portenta X8's Processor **NXP® i.MX 8M Mini Processor** Includes 3D rendering, this will allow us to display 3D content on a screen or video output the device is using OpenGL to process the 3D related calculations.

 We will render web content from the internet that uses WebGL and display it on a screen, using an USB Hub.